During pregnancy, your body is likely to undergo several changes. While some can make you happy, others can cause pain and discomfort.

 - Pelvic support belts or crutches

-If you have severe pain that is limiting your mobility, your doctor may prescribe pain medication such as paracetamol or topical analgesics or topical oils for relief.
+If you have severe pain that limits your mobility, your doctor may prescribe pain medications such as paracetamol or topical analgesics or topical oils.
+Always consult your physiotherapist or obstetrician for effective pain management and personalized treatment.
+They can recommend specific exercises and interventions based on your condition.

 Exercises That Help Relieve Pelvic Girdle Pain